QaziAbdulBaseer/Purple_desk/generated_md/bench_mark.md

 - Reusable Sky Zone Bottle For All jumpers
 - Stickers For All jumpers
 - VIP Pass (90 Minute return ticket) for all jumpers
-- Price (Donot mention Birthday Party Package Price until user explicitly ask for it) : $ 480.00.
+- Price (Do not mention Birthday Party Package Price until user explicitly ask for it) : $ 480.00.
-- Additional Jumper Cost: $ $48.00 each.
+- Additional Jumper Cost: $ 48.00 each.

 - Additional Hour of Jump Time After Party Room / Party Space / Open Air Party Time(addon): $19.99 per jumper (if a customer adds an extra hour of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.).
 - Additional Half Hour of Jump Time After Party Room /Party Space/Open Air Party Time(addon): $ 8.99 per jumper (if a customer adds an extra 30 minutes of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.) .
 - Get a free basic balloon package or use your $50.0 balloon credit for larger package with code mega-fifty.

 - $50.00 credit for balloon packages only.
 .
 ** Basic Party Package **
 - Construct Natural Sentences
-- Minimum Jumpers: minimum of 10 jumpers jumpers included.
+- Minimum Jumpers: minimum of 10 jumpers included.
 - Jump Time: 60 minutes of jump time.
 - Party Room Time: 60 Minutes Private Space (After Jump time) mins of party room (after jump time).
 - Food and drinks included in Package: No food and drinks included in the basic party package